 - gifts and prizes for participation in university events or activities.

 Even in the cases above, which are allowable instances for gifts, Georgia Tech policy prohibits the use of most funding sources for gifts to employees except for GTF funds.
 No gift should ever be given to an employee under the premise that it is related to a specific performance event.
-It is not appropriate to use Institute funds for door prizes unless de minimis in nature (not to exceed $50).
+It is not appropriate to use Institute funds for door prizes unless de minimis in nature, not to exceed $75, as determined by the USG.
 Gifts of technology and alcohol are generally not appropriate for purchase with Institute resources (of any type).

 Gifts should generally be personal memorabilia.
 In most cases, gifts to employees or students of technology or alcohol are not appropriate for purchase with Institute resources (of any type).